Thireus/GGUF-Tool-Suite/models/GLM-4.5-Air/README.md

 ---

-## 🤷‍♂️ Will I release pre-cooked GGUF files?
+## 🤷‍♂️ Will I release baked dynamic quant GGUFs?

 No, because I believe in **tailored quantization** for each user’s hardware.
-If you prefer ready-made shards, you are welcome to merge them via `llama-gguf-split --merge`, or request someone to publish them.
+If you prefer ready-made shards, you are welcome to merge them via `llama-gguf-split --merge`, or request someone to publish them, or rely on generic GGUF dynamic quants such as [unsloth](https://huggingface.co/unsloth)'s.

 Instead, I prefer to share examples of recipes so users can see exactly how they were produced (command included inside these recipe files) and tweak them for their own rigs.
 The `quant_downloader.sh` script handles automatic fetching and verification of each shard.
-Recipes provided by [Ubergarm](https://huggingface.co/ubergarm) on his model cards are also compatible with `quant_downloader.sh`.
+Note that recipes provided by [Ubergarm](https://huggingface.co/ubergarm) on his model cards are also compatible with `quant_downloader.sh`.

 Users who don’t trust the GGUF shards on HuggingFace can also quantize their own by passing recipe lines to `llama-quantize --custom-q` ([see example](https://github.com/Thireus/GGUF-Tool-Suite/blob/main/models/DeepSeek-R1-0528/DeepSeek-R1-0528-THIREUS-ANY-SPECIAL.sh#L482-L486)).
 Run `llama-quantize --help` to list compatible quants for `quant_assign.py`.
 This approach is especially useful if you prefer `llama.cpp` over `ik_llama.cpp`.